Hating Truth

 Armor of God

-Almost two millennia ago, Jesus called His Church to follow Him, delight in His Word and spread His gospel.
+Almost two millennia ago, Jesus called His Church to follow Him, treasure His Word and spread His gospel.
 Countless thousands did.
 By faith, they faced torture and persecution, hatred and death.
 Yet they rejoiced, for they knew they were sharing the life and suffering of Jesus!
 His eternal Kingdom was far more precious to them than any earthly treasure.

 Twelve centuries later, dark clouds shrouded Europe.
 During the Middle Ages, the "common people" could neither own nor read the Latin Bible.
 So when John Wycliffe's first English Bible became available around 1390, a virtual war on Biblical Christianity began.
 In the years ahead, thousands of faithful martyrs were tortured and killed by Europe's corrupt Catholic hierarchy for owning the new Bible and spreading God's Word.
 For example: